 Bargaining

-Once their anger goes away, people in grief may start making a deal with God in an attempt to turn back time and undo the loss.
 If the loss involves someone very close, bargaining is likely to involve a promise to God or perform some tasks to have their loved one returned.
 You can call this stage a false hope.
 You might believe that you can avoid grief through some negotiation, but the truth is you can’t.

-At this point, it is essential to exercise self-compassion.
-Bargaining is not going to bring any long-term solutions.
 Grief counselling can help you express your need to bargain without getting stuck in expectations of results.

 Depression

-Depression is a commonly accepted form of grief.
-It is a “Present” emotion.
-That’s why people associate depression immediately with grief.
-Depression involves the feeling of numbness, fear, hopelessness, uncertainty, loss of appetite, and changes in sleeping patterns.
-Like Anger, Depression may be a regular and necessary part of the grief process and should not be avoided.
 In this stage, you don’t feel like talking, don’t want to be around others, and experience feelings of hopelessness.
 Consult with a professional counsellor who can help you work through your depression.
 So, it doesn’t overwhelm your functioning ability.

 Acceptance

-Acceptance is the last and final stage of the grieving process identified by Kübler-Ross.
-In this stage, we accept the loss, incorporate it into our lives, and move forward again.
-You accept the new reality that your partner is never coming back.
+Acceptance is the last and final stage of the complex process identified by Kübler-Ross.
+In this stage, we accept the loss, we process grief, incorporate it into our lives, and move forward again.

 While anger and depression may still occur from time to time during the acceptance stage, they become less relevant as we move forward.
 In this stage, you start to engage with friends again and make new friends and relationships as time goes on.